We are now accepting applications for the Portfolio Course commencing October 2024.

-Course Tutors: Eleanor White, Kittie Jones and visiting tutors
+Course Tutors: Eleanor White, Kittie Jones and selected visiting tutors

 As the course is short, delivering two, eight week terms, it is structured and intensively taught, covering all aspects of what is required of a portfolio.
 The first term is structured such that the students are given the basics of artistic experimentation covering a wide variety of disciplines, including drawing, painting, mixed media, printmaking, life drawing, artists book-making and 3D subjects such as small sculpture and textiles.